 Toss with a few tbsp. of your favorite herbs.
 I would suggest freshly-dehydrated dill or basil.
 Dehydrate.

 Dehydrate as is.
 Dehydrated zucchini has a slightly sweet flavour and are surprisingly good with no toppings at all!

 - Store in air tight container to preserve crispiness.

 - Don’t over-salt them!
 They dehydrate and shrink up a lot so use salt sparingly.

 - For the same reasons as above, don’t over-oil them.

 - Reaching crispiness may take longer than several hours.
 My homemade dehydrator took a full day to do the job since I don’t have an accurate temperature adjustment on it.

-This post has been linked to Real Food Forager’s Fat Tuesday, and Frugally Sustainable’s Frugal Days, Sustainable Ways #42.
+This post has been linked to Real Food Forager’s Fat Tuesday, From The Farm Blog Hop #35 and Frugally Sustainable’s Frugal Days, Sustainable Ways #42.